aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-paragraphs/working-with-paragraph-tab-stop/delete-all-paragraph-tab-stops-in-a-document/_index.md

 ## Resource URI

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Paragraphs/DeleteAllParagraphTabStops) lets you call this REST API directly from a browser.

 ## cURL Example

+cUrl is a popular command-line utility for transferring data and a perfect tool for testing REST APIs.
+The following are a few examples of using cURL.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}
 {{< tab tabNum="1" >}}